Performance of Ghanaian players abroad wrap-up: Nuamah scores against PSG, Mensah bags 12th goal of the season as Abagna, Tekpetey, Acheampong score for respective clubs

 ENGLAND

-Ghanaian duo Jordan Ayew and Jeffrey Schlupp were involved in Crystal Palace 5-2 win over West Ham United
+Ghanaian duo Jordan Ayew and Jeffrey Schlupp were involved in Crystal Palace's 5-2 win over West Ham United.

-In Championship, Kamaldeen Sulemana played 11 minutes for Southampton in their 2-1 loss to Cardiff
+In the Championship, Kamaldeen Sulemana played 11 minutes for Southampton in their 2-1 loss to Cardiff.

-Abdul Fatawu Issahaku increased his assist tally in Leicester City 2-1 win over West Brom
+Abdul Fatawu Issahaku increased his assist tally in Leicester City's 2-1 win over West Brom.

 SPAIN